jooaodanieel/GCommit/CONTRIBUTING.md

 All contributions are welcome!

+Check the [documentation][docs] to have a better understanding of the code.

 If you'd like to submit a change, please create a Pull-Request.
 There are some [issues][1] in the repository on which you can base your contribution.

 Don't forget to add yourself as a contributor to the project README section!

 ## Creating a PR